ChrisXHLeung/instuction/zeroTier.md

 ──────────────────────────────
 ## 3. Admin Authorization via ZeroTier Central

-A. Log in to ZeroTier Central (https://my.zerotier.com) with your administrative account.
+Log in to ZeroTier Central (https://my.zerotier.com) with your administrative account.
-B. Navigate to your network’s “Members” list.
+Navigate to your network’s “Members” list.
-C. You will see new devices appearing once users join the network.
+You will see new devices appearing once users join the network.
 Each device will be listed with a unique Node ID.
-D. For security, make sure to check (authorize) the checkbox next to each new device.
+For security, make sure to check (authorize) the checkbox next to each new device.
 This “Auth” step allows them to communicate on the network.
-E. Optionally, assign meaningful names or tags so you can easily identify users later.
+Optionally, assign meaningful names or tags so you can easily identify users later.

 ──────────────────────────────
 ## 4. Logging in via SSH to the Bunker